evidens/mp29-drf/slides/00_about.md

-# Quick, Powerful ReST with Django
+# Quick, Powerful REST with Django

 Presented by F. Gabriel Gosselin